Professor Dabing Zhang memorial scholarship awarded

 To submit events or news items for listing on this website, please contact:

-The Waite Campus of the University of Adelaide is an integrated research and teaching precinct that has been presented as a model for the collocation of agricultural research institutions and has established a track record for delivering value to industry through innovative research and quality education.
+The Waite Campus of Adelaide University is an integrated research and teaching precinct that has been presented as a model for the collocation of agricultural research institutions and has established a track record for delivering value to industry through innovative research and quality education.
 The Waite website is powered by the Waite Research Institute.

 Click the logos below to view each partner’s page.